dharmenderMytoshika/spring-test-app/README.md

 ## Spring Boot + Rest
 - It will run in all cases and there will not be 403 error in response.

 ### Usage

 - Run the application and go on http://localhost:8082/
-- Use the TestController url to invoke controllers methods.
+- Use the TestController url to invoke controller methods.

 ### Build and run